-Withdrawal Policy
+Withdrawal

 Students may voluntarily withdraw from a course after the start of the second session of a course through the start of the last two sessions of the course.
+Students wishing to withdraw from course must notify the Academic Advisor by completing an official withdrawal form or withdrawing online and submitting for advisor approval.
 A 'W' grade will be recorded on the transcript as attempted but not earned; GPA is not affected.
+Withdrawal from a course(s) may affect the amount of the financial aid a student is entitled to receive.
+Arrangements must be made with Student Accounts for payment of all remaining charges.
 No withdrawal is permitted in the last two weeks of any AGS course.